UNIST-LOFT/SimAPR/README_detailed.md

 # ./compile.sh
 ```

-However, `AlphaRepair` and `Recoder` are learning-based APR tools and they are written in Python.
+However, `AlphaRepair` and `Recoder` are learning-based APR tools, and they are written in Python.
 You don't need to compile them.

 We prepared scripts to generate patch space easily for each tools in `experiments` directory.